NitishPuri/Glimpse/ROADMAP.md

 - [ ] use glm for vector stuff.
 - [ ] Use something like Conan for package management when trying to add a new package next time.
 - [ ] improve project structure. automate, build, test scripts.
 - [ ] hook with a unit testing framework
+  - use a header only framework and hook with ctest, much simpler.
+  - also, find simple header only lib for image comparison. hook with github actions!
 - [ ] add unit tests
 - Glass, mirrors
 - dispersion, rainbows, scattering